projectshft/weather-project/roadmap.md

 User Stories Pt.
 3 (Optional Extension) =========================================================================

-  __  In addition to all the previous stories, a user should be able to see an icon that's associated with the current weather and one for
+  _X_  In addition to all the previous stories, a user should be able to see an icon that's associated with the current weather and one for
       each day in the 5 day forecast.

   __  After a user has searched a city (and that city's weather information is currently displaying), the user should see a "Set as Default" button.